brent-p/ClassicalCipherAnalysis/README.md

 # ClassyCrypt
 A tool for analysing classical ciphers.

-Currently supports diagram frequency analysis(occurence of two letter combinations) compares them to standard english frequencies.
+Analyses the occurence of the most frequent diagrams(two letter english combinations .eg.
+"TH" or "HE") in cipher text and compares them to standard english frequencies.
+Analysing diagrams can be used to decrypt transposition ciphers.

 Example Output: